 While in Kathmandu the group will stay in a mentioned hotel or hotels with similar categories as on itinerary.
 We choose hotels not to far from the main downtown.
 Most of our hotels will be in central Thamel so that you can shop, eat and go anywhere easily.
-Whilst on trek we spend in lodges/tea houses.
-The Nepalese trekking lodges also known as & tea-houses's; are simple, friendly and atmospheric.
+Whilst on Annapurna Base Camp trek we spend in lodges/tea houses.
+The Nepalese trekking lodges also known as & tea-house's; are simple, friendly and atmospheric.
 As they are far from the nearest road is it not surprising that they are simple establishments as everything must be carried up by porters or animals.
 Most of these lodges have heated dining areas which are often attractively decorated.
-Bedrooms tend to be quite basic and are unheated with wooden beds and foam mattress.
+Bedrooms tend to be quite basic and are unheated with wooden beds and foam mattresses.
 You will need a sleeping bag.
 The lodges have shared washing and toilet facilities.
-Some lodges have solar powered showers (charged at $3 - $5 per shower) and battery charging facilities (also charged at a rate per hour).
+Some lodges have solar-powered showers (charged at $3 - $5 per shower) and battery charging facilities (also charged at a rate per hour).
 Staying at the lodges is a great way to meet fellow hikers and the locals.
-Most accommodation is arranged on a twin sharing basis and if you are travelling by yourself you will room with another single traveller of the same sex.
-Please note, however, that at several of the places we stay above Chhomrong, there is a limited choice of accommodation and all the lodges have only multi-bedded rooms.
+Most accommodation is arranged on a twin-sharing basis and if you are traveling by yourself you will room with another single traveler of the same sex.
+Please note, however, that at several of the places we stay above Chhomrong, there is a limited choice of accommodation in Annapurna Region and all the lodges have only multi-bedded rooms.
 Where this is the case, the group will be split amongst the available rooms and this could be unsegregated male/female.
 Hotel nights in Kathmandu and Pokhara single rooms are available for a supplementary cost.
-One the trek only sharing rooms.
+On the trek only sharing rooms.

 Typical meals provided in the lodges will include some Nepali dishes and some international cuisine from pizza and chips.
-However as a responsible tour operator we encourage you to eat local food whenever possible because this will help the local economic and these local foods are always fresh.
+However, as a responsible tour operator, we encourage you to eat local food whenever possible because this will help the local economy and these local foods are always fresh.
 We order meals in advance and your trip leader will suggest you what is safe and good to eat there.
 Breakfast will usually be porridge, eggs, bread, lunch will be a simple meal with a like noodle, rice, and dinner will be 2 courses consisting of soup, main meal.
 All drinks & beverages and Deserts are extra.
 In Kathmandu breakfast is included if you have booked the hotel with us.
-If you are vegetarian is great if not we still recommend you to stay vegetarian especially during the trek.
+If you are vegetarian is great if not we still recommend you to stay vegetarian especially during the Annapurna Base Camp trek.

 A Typical Day